-- Have a deep understanding of numbers to 10, including the composition of each number. - Subitise (recognise quantities without counting) up to 5. - Automatically recall (without reference to rhymes, counting or other aids) number bonds up to 5 (including subtraction facts) and some number bonds to 10, including double facts. - Verbally count beyond 20, recognising the pattern of the counting system - Compare quantities up to 10 in different contexts, recognising when one quantity is greater than, less than or the same as the other guantity. - Explore and represent patterns within numbers up to 10, including evens and odds, double facts and how quantities can be distributed equally
+- Have a deep understanding of numbers to 10, including the composition of each number. - Subitise (recognise quantities without counting) up to 5. - Automatically recall (without reference to rhymes, counting or other aids) number bonds up to 5 (including subtraction facts) and some number bonds to 10, including double facts. - Verbally count beyond 20, recognising the pattern of the counting system - Compare quantities up to 10 in different contexts, recognising when one quantity is greater than, less than or the same as the other quantity. - Explore and represent patterns within numbers up to 10, including evens and odds, double facts and how quantities can be distributed equally in PE.
+This will alternate in Summer 2 term.

-Our Houghton Highlights will look at (1) Understand how to care for our environment, (2) Introduce and practise riding a balance bike and (3) to make Star Biscuits.
+Our Houghton Highlights will look at (1) Understand how to care for our environment.
+(2) Introduce and practise riding a balance bike and (3) to make Star Biscuits.